bolee222/hugo-bolee/content/about/about.md

 menu:
   main:
-    name: About TEI
+    name: ABOUT TEI
+    URL: about/about
-    URL: about
+    parent: about
-    weight: 7
+    weight: 1
 ---

 The ACM International Conference on Tangible, Embedded and Embodied Interaction (TEI) addresses issues of human-computer interaction, novel tools and technologies, interactive art, and user experience.
 The work presented at TEI has a strong focus on how computing can bridge atoms and bits into cohesive interactive systems.
 The intimate size of this single-track conference provides a unique forum for exchanging ideas and presenting innovative work through talks, interactive exhibits, demos, hands-on studios, posters, art installations, and performances.